REI Co-op Traverse 70 Review

 The additional storage pocket on the front can comfortably accommodate a rain jacket or an article of clothing that needs to dry out.
 Also attached to this panel are two side zip pockets that can hold additional fuel or water bottles.
 There are also a variety of straps, ice ax loops, and cinch cords to easily attach trekking poles, axes, or any other item that doesn't fit in the main compartment.

-At just about 4 3/4 pounds, the Traverse 70 is no lightweight.
+At just about 4.7 pounds, the Traverse 70 is no lightweight.
 It's one of the heaviest packs in the review.
 It's understandable that this would be the case with all of its extra features but if you are considering this pack because of the number of its eighth pocket, now is a good time to ask yourself whether or not you truly need all of them.
-If you want to save yourself almost a pound without sacrificing too much volume, check out the Gregory Paragon 68.

 Adjustability and Fit

 The REI Traverse 70 comes in three sizes.
 Each one accommodates three inches of torso length (overlapping a bit with adjacent sizes) as well as 8-10 inches in waist size.
-The smallest waist size you can get to on a small is 32", so keep that in mind if you are starting with a slim waist and think you could drop some more circumference throughout your trip.
-Adjustability is not difficult but also not quite as simple as some other models like the Osprey Rook 65.
-You have to unclip the mesh back and fiddle with some flaps and velcro to change the torso length.
+The smallest waist size you can get to on a small is 32 inches, so keep that in mind if you are starting with a slim waist and think you could drop some more circumference throughout your trip.
+To adjust, you have to unclip the mesh back and fiddle with some flaps and velcro to change the torso length.

 This pack is a durable companion.
 It offers tons of features, perhaps more than it needs to.
 In any case, if you are in the market for a model that will keep you organized while you cover miles, the REI Traverse 70 is worth a strong look.